 Monthly Payments

-There will be monthly lease payments whether you choose solar lease or PPA.
+Whether you choose a solar lease or PPA, there will be monthly lease payments.
 However, the rate differs between the two financing options because different parameters are used.

 Price Inflation

 The monthly fee for solar energy increases annually according to your contract agreement.
-The typical rates for solar leases and PPAs are about 3-5%.
+The typical solar leases and PPAs rates are about 3-5%.
 This is understandable because of the general inflation.

 Long-Term Agreement

-Both solar leasing and solar power purchase agreement are long-term contracts.
+Both solar leasing and solar power purchase agreements are long-term contracts.
 They usually take about 15-25 years.
-And in both cases, you may choose to or not to renew the contract upon expiry.
+In both cases, you may choose not to renew the contract upon expiry.

 No Maintenance

-There is no maintenance on your side since the solar company is in charge of the system.
+Your side has no maintenance since the solar company controls the system.
 The solar panels and any equipment in the system remain an asset of the company.

 See Related: Best Solar Project Management Software